onnela-lab/forest/docs/source/index.md

   - Average time between survey delivery and survey submission, in seconds, for complete surveys
 * - avg_time_to_open
   - str
-  - Average time between survey delivery and survey opening, in seconds, for survey responses where a survey_timings file was available
+  - Average time between survey delivery and survey opening, in seconds.
+This is averaged over survey responses where a survey_timings file was available because we do not have information about survey opening in responses where a survey_timings file is missing.
+* - avg_duration
+  - str
+  - Average time between survey opening and survey submission, in seconds.This is averaged over survey responses where a survey_timings file was available because we do not have information about survey opening in responses where a survey_timings file is missing.
 ```

 The following variables are created in the "submits_and_deliveries.csv" file.
 This file will only be generated if the config file and intervention timings file are provided.